-In this article we review, what we think to be the best electric cement mixers, that are currently available in the UK market.
+In this article we review, we ask what is the best cement mixer, that is currently available in the UK market?
 There are a wide variety available to choose from with quite a range of prices too.

 Please note, that we have only included, electric cement mixers in this article.
 That is because they are the most suitable for home use and for those who enjoy their DIY.
 Once you get into the fuel driven models then really you are moving way above the home DIY users that we are aiming our reviews at.